 The type of business and industry.
-Before creating a duty roster, you need to make sure it’s right for your business.
+Before creating a roster, you must ensure it’s right for your business.
 For example, if you manage a nightclub, staff might share tasks, and you need complete coverage from open to close.

 The demand of your business.
-The demand of your business and the hours you operate will determine how to build your duty roster.
+The demand of your business and the hours you operate will determine how to build your schedule.
 If your hours are always the same and the demand is consistent, scheduling staff based on tasks could work well.

-Your businesses labour budget.
+Your business's labour budget.
 When scheduling staff, it’s always important to consider your budget to ensure you’re covered and profitable.
 Fortunately, RosterElf makes scheduling based on budget magically simple with their budgeting feature.

-The purpose of your duty roster is to schedule based on specific tasks to your business.
+The purpose of your roster is to schedule based on specific tasks for your business.
 If this doesn’t feel like the right fit for your business or industry, then a traditional roster using a roster management tool will help ensure that you’re covered.

 The benefits of duty rosters

 The advantages of a duty roster depend on your industry.
-For example, if you run a hotel, then a kitchen duty roster or cleaning duty roster is helpful to assign tasks for each shift.
-For businesses with mostly shift workers such as nursing or hospital staff, duty rosters can make it easy for shift rotations and handing over tasks.
+For example, if you run a hotel, then a kitchen or cleaning roster is helpful to assign tasks for each shift.
+For businesses with mostly shift workers, such as nursing or hospital staff, duty rosters can make shift rotations and handing over tasks easy.

-Furthermore, off duty rosters are also helpful for times management can’t be on location.
-Overall, duty rosters have different advantages for various industries and businesses.
+Furthermore, off-duty rosters are also helpful for times management can’t be on location.
+There are different advantages for various industries and businesses.
 When in doubt, use them in addition to your regular roster.